etendosoftware/docs/docs/user-guide/etendo-classic/optional-features/bundles/warehouse-extensions/overview.md

 ## Modules

+### Product Operations

+:octicons-package-16: Javapackage: `com.etendoerp.product.operations`

+This module allows you to observe and analyze in detail all operations associated with the selected product.

+!!! info
+    For more information, visit [Product Operations user guide](../warehouse-extensions/product-operations.md).

 ### Stock History

 :octicons-package-16: Javapackage: `com.etendoerp.stock.history`

-It provides updated information about the daily history stock of the products.
+This module provides updated information about the daily history stock of the products.

 !!! info
     For more information, visit [the Stock History user guide](../../../../../user-guide/etendo-classic/basic-features/warehouse-management/analysis-tools.md#stock-history) and [the Stock History developer guide](../../../../../developer-guide/etendo-classic/bundles/warehouse-extensions-bundle.md#stock-history).